GenomicsAotearoa/Introduction-to-R/docs/06-data-visualization.md

               facet_grid(sample_id ~ .)
             ```

-## Barplots
+## Bar charts

-We can create barplots using the
+We can create bar charts using the
 [`geom_bar`](https://ggplot2.tidyverse.org/reference/geom_bar.html)
 geom.
-Let's make a barplot showing the number of variants for each
+Let's make a bar chart showing the number of variants for each
 sample that are indels.

 !!! r-project "r"